SaniaNemade/PRODIGY_DS_03/README.md

 - Evaluate the classifier's performance using metrics such as accuracy, precision, recall, and F1-score.
 - Visualize the decision tree and analyze its structure.

-### 5. Visualization

-- Create plots to visualize the results and key findings.
-- Present the insights in an easy-to-understand format.

 ## Results and Insights

 - The decision tree classifier was able to predict customer purchases with a certain level of accuracy.
 - Key features influencing the purchase decision were identified.
-- The model's performance was evaluated, and the results were visualized for better understanding.

 ## Conclusion

 This project provided valuable experience in building and evaluating a decision tree classifier for customer purchase prediction.
-It enhanced my skills in data preprocessing, exploratory data analysis, machine learning, and data visualization.
+It enhanced my skills in data preprocessing, exploratory data analysis and  machine learning.

 ## Repository Structure

 - `data/`: Contains the dataset used for the project.
 - `notebooks/`: Jupyter Notebooks with the code for data preprocessing, EDA, model building, and evaluation.
-- `plots/`: Visualizations and plots generated during the analysis.
 - `README.md`: This file.

 ## How to Run the Project